MuFake/TDS-Tutorial/README.md

 # Character Controller

-A basic 3D Top Down Shooter tutorial with basic mechanics.
+4 Basic tutorials to create a Basic Top Down Shooter game with an included Example Project with already created assets and an Example Scene.